Flat Rate $4.99 Shipping on All Orders. Free Shipping on orders $99+.

-We’ve all seen swirls and scratches over our cars and wondered how to do they get there?
-Well, the answer is, you might be more to blame than you think!
+We’ve all seen swirls and scratches over our cars and wondered how do they get there?
+Well, the answer is you might be more to blame than you think!
 Over 95% of swirls and scratches come from improper car washing techniques: using the wrong wash method, one bucket, not using enough soap, using old rags and towels to dry.
 The trick is to use two buckets, a good quality mitt, premium towels, and some sort of wash screen.

 The key and overall goal is to keep abrasive dirt and debris off your car and away from the paintwork.
 Imagine pulling your wash mitt off your filthy car.
-The chenille microfiber noodles suck up all the dirt and debris that was sitting on your paint, and now all that dirt and debris is now on your mitt!
-Dipping that mitt into single wash bucket will remove all that dirt and debris, but then it will just be floating in the bucket, reattaching itself to your mitt and then winding up back on your paintwork, causing swirls and scratches.
+The chenille microfiber noodles suck up all the dirt and debris that were sitting on your paint, and now all that dirt and debris is on your mitt!
+Dipping that mitt into a single wash bucket will remove all the dirt and debris, but then it will just be floating in the bucket, reattaching itself to your mitt and winding up back on your paintwork, which causes swirls and scratches.
 Instead, professional detailers use the two bucket method, dipping the filthy mitt first into a rinse bucket to dislodge the heavy dirt and debris.
 Only once that mitt has been rinsed, does it go into the wash bucket, where it picks up tons of soapy water and suds to once again be applied to your car.
 Follow the steps below to get the perfect scratch free wash each and every time!